PhilipNelson5/math4610/hw5/7-ParallelJacobiIteration/manual_parallel_jacobi_iteration.md

 **Description/Purpose:** The Jacobi method is an iterative algorithm for determining the solutions of a diagonally dominant system of linear equations.
 Each diagonal element is solved for, and an approximate value is plugged in.
 The process is then iterated until it converges.

+This code uses OpemMP to parallelize Jacobi Iteration.

 **Input:** The routine takes a matrix, A, and a right hand side of the equation, b.

 **Output:** The routine returns the solution, x, of the equation Ax = b.